Twisted Arrow Construction for Segal Spaces: Preservation Properties of the Twisted Arrow Construction

 \subsection{Completeness Condition}

-In this subsection we show that $\Tw$ also preserves the completeness condition.
-Recall, from \cite{rezk2001css}, that a Segal space $W$ is {\it complete} if the morphism $W_0 \to W_{hoequiv}$ is a Kan equivalence.
-Here $W_{hoequiv}$ is the collection of path-components in $W_1$ consisting of equivalences.
-Further details can be found in \cite{rezk2001css}.
+In this subsection we show that $\Tw$ also preserves the completeness condition, relying on the terminology in \cref{subsec:css}.
+We start with a lemma characterizing the equivalences in the twisted arrow Segal space.

-In order to proceed we need a better understanding of $\Tw(W)_{hoequiv}$ relying on our understanding of the homotopy category from the previous subsection.

-\begin{lemma} If $W$ is a Segal space, then a morphism $\sigma$
+\begin{lemma} If $W$ is a Segal space, then a morphism $\sigma\colon f \to g$

-in the twisted arrow Segal space $\Tw W$ is a homotopy equivalence if $k$ and $h$ are homotopy equivalences in $W$. \end{lemma} \begin{proof} We need to show that the class $[\sigma]$ in $\Ho\Tw(W)$ is an isomorphism if and only if $[k], [h]$ are isomorphisms in $\Ho(W)$.
-By \cref{prop:equivalence}, $[\sigma]$ is an isomorphism if and only if its image in $\Tw\Ho(W)$ is an isomorphism.
-By definition of the twisted arrow category, this is equivalent to $[k]$ and $[h]$ being isomorphisms, and hence we are done. \end{proof}
+in the twisted arrow Segal space $\Tw W$ is a homotopy equivalence if and only if $k$ and $h$ are homotopy equivalences in $W$. \end{lemma} \begin{proof} If $\sigma$ is an equivalence then $h$ and $k$ are equivalences as the projection $\Tw W \to W^{op} \times W$ preserves equivalences.
+Conversely, assume $h$ and $k$ are equivalences.
+We want to prove that $\sigma$ is an equivalence.
+We will prove that $\sigma$ has a right inverse, as the case for the left inverse is analogous.
+Intuitively, we want to construct a map $\hat{\sigma}\colon F(5) \to W$ representing a diagram of the following form